Creating effective classified word advertising can be tricky to say the least.

 Consider the category your ad will run under before writing your headline and ad copy.
 If your ad is running under “Positions Available” or “Vacation Rental Property”, you no longer need to say this in your text.
 Focus on what makes your offer special and unique and highlight those items.

-Take advantage of word ad upgrades but don’t overdo it.
-Consider adding bold to your headline or a tinted background or box.
-This helps your ad stand out among the rest and gives the impression that you are somewhat unique and believe in your product or service enough to highlight it.
-It is not recommended to add bold to too many words in the copy.
-You want certain words to attract the eye first.
+Take advantage of word ad upgrades, but don’t overdo it.
+Consider adding bold text to your headline or a tinted background or box.
+This helps your ad stand out from the others, and gives the impression that you are unique and believe in your product or service enough to highlight it.
+However, in your ad copy, just bold a few key words to attract the eye.
+Too many reduces their effectiveness.

 Be conservative with the use of capital letters, exclamation points, underlines, asterisks, etc. These additions can ‘cheapen’ the look of the ad and its content.
-They can create an image of being a gimmick or untrustworthy offer and make the ad looks busy, jumbled and confused.
+They can create an image of being a gimmick or an untrustworthy offer, and make the ad look busy, jumbled and confused.